mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 ### Lessons learned

 * There are some positives to a drop in revenue.
+  * The slower pace gave me time to invest more in improving processes.
 * Pre-pack as much as possible.
-  * I should have done this sooner, as it's so much more practical to control when the bulk of fulfillment work happens until waiting to do it just-in-time when the order comes in.
+  * I should have done this sooner, as it's so much more practical to control when the bulk of fulfillment work happens until waiting to do it just in time when the order comes in.

 ### Goals for next month